zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/icons/index.md

 pageTitle: Icons Addon - An Essential addon for YOOtheme Pro
 ---

-Add custom and 3rd party **Icon Collections** seamlessly integrated within the builder worfklow.
-Get access to a combined collection of more than 12k icons from libraries as Font Awesome, Bootstrap, Ionicons, and many others. {% .lead %}
+Enhance the icon library by adding custom and third-party icons, resulting in a combined collection of more than 12k icons sourced from popular libraries such as Font Awesome, Bootstrap, Ionicons, and many others. {% .lead %}

-Get started in the next section or dive into one of the topics bellow.
+You can either get started in the next section or explore one of the topics listed below.

 {% quick-links %}

-{% quick-link title="Icons Collection" href="./condition" description="Learn insights about the Icons Collection, it evaluation and logs." /%}
+{% quick-link title="Icon Collection" href="./icon-collection" description="Discover the concept, workflow, and possibilities of the Icon Collection." /%}
-{% quick-link title="Rules Reference" href="./rules" description="Explore all the available rules, their purpose and posibilities." /%}
+{% quick-link title="My Icons" href="./my-icons" description="Find out how My Icons differs from Icon Collection and when to use it." /%}
-{% quick-link title="Custom Rules" href="./create-custom-source" description="Learn how to create a custom rule in case needed." /%}
+{% quick-link title="Custom Collection" href="./create-custom-collection" description="Learn how to create a custom icon collection." /%}

 {% /quick-links %}